 - i.
 Complain directly to Panchayat's Village Health and Sanitation committee; then - ii.
-Using the Ministry of Drinking Water and Sanitation on-line grievance redressal mechanism here - iii.
-Using the Central Government' on-line grievance redressal mechanism here http://pgportal.gov.in/ - iv.
-RTI to Ministry of Drinking Water and Sanitation here
+Complain to Rajasthan Public Health Engineering Dept on toll free number 1800 180-6088; then - iii.
+Using the Ministry of Drinking Water & Sanitation on-line grievance redressal mechanism here; then - iv.
+Lodge an RTI with the Public Health Engineering Department here; then - v.
+Using the Central Government' on-line grievance redressal mechanism here.